bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 `<b-calendar>` uses Bootstrap's margin, padding, border, and flex utility classes, along with button (`btn-*`) classes and the `form-control` class.

-Accessbility-wise, we chose not to use the ARIA `grid` role for the calendar to minimize verbosity and to provide consistency across various screen readers.
+Accessbility-wise, we chose _not_ to use the ARIA role `grid` for the calendar to minimize verbosity and to provide consistency across various screen readers (NVDA, when encountering role `grid`, reads the focused cell as being "selected" which can be misleading to the user).

 ## See also